ffxx68/Sharp_LittleC_Compiler/README.md

 and *executing* it from the Lua console:

 ```
-[MAME]> keyfile("pc1403.ini")
+[MAME]> keyfile("pc1403_ini.key")
 ```

-More could be done, like interacting with the debugger, etc., but this is a starting point for easier test replay.
+More could be done, like interacting with the debugger, etc., but this is just a starting point, for easier test replay.

 ## Compiler source code and rebuild